 What Does It Mean To Be An Artist?

-Whilst a scientist is a person who can push humanity forward by logic, an artist is a person who could do the same thing through emotionally effective works.
+Whilst a scientist is a person who can push humanity forward by logic, an artist is a person who can do the same thing through emotionally effective works.

 Being an artist is not just about being a person with the talent and the skills to conceptualize and make creative works, An artist is a person who can touch people's emotions to deliver a specific message.